 Christopher S. Henney, Ph.D.
 D.Sc.
 Dr. Henney has served as a director of the Company since March 2006.
 Dr. Henney had served as a director of Xcyte Therapies Inc., acquired by the Company in 2006, since March 2005, and continued on as Vice Chairman of the Company.
 Previously, Dr. Henney co-founded three major publicly held U.S. biotechnology companies, Immunex, ICOS and Dendreon, and held a seat on the board of directors and executive positions at each company.
 From 1995 to January 2003, Dr. Henney was Chairman and Chief Executive Officer of Dendreon Corporation.
-Dr. Henney currently serves as the Chairman, of Cascadian Theraputics Inc. (formerly Oncothyreon, Inc.).
 During part of 2016, he was also interim President and Chief Executive Officer of Cascadian Theraputics Inc. and as the board member of Anthera Pharmaceuticals, Inc., both biotechnology companies.
 He is also a director of Prothena Corporation plc.
 Dr. Henney received a Ph.D. in experimental pathology from the University of Birmingham and a D.Sc. from the same university for contributions to the field of immunology.
 In 2012, Dr. Henney was inducted into the Biotechnology Hall of Fame.
 We believe Dr. Henney's qualifications to serve on the Board of Directors include his extensive knowledge and business experience in the biotechnology industry, including a diversified background as an executive in public companies and as a board member of several public companies, giving him a breadth of knowledge and valuable understanding of our business.
+Robert J. Spiegel, M.D.
+Dr. Spiegel has served as a director of the Company since September, 2018.
+Dr. Spiegel has over 30 years of extensive R&D and operational experience in biopharmaceuticals, including large pharmaceutical and biotechnology companies, and academic startups as well as an advisor to venture capital and private equity funds.
+Dr. Spiegel was an Assistant Professor and Director of the Developmental Therapeutics Program at New York University Medical Center and then spent 25 years at Schering-Plough (subsequently acquired by Merck & Co.), where he joined as the first Director for Oncology Clinical Research.
+He subsequently held a series of senior executive positions, including Senior Vice President for Worldwide Clinical Research and Chief Medical Officer.
+During his time at Schering-Plough he led teams that took numerous drug candidates through clinical development and was involved with over 30 New Drug Application approvals by the U.S. FDA.
+For the last seven years, he has been a consultant to the biotech industry and has served on the Scientific Advisory Board and Board of Directors of multiple biotech companies.
+Dr. Spiegel received his B.A. from Yale University and his M.D. from the University of Pennsylvania.
+He completed his specialty training at the National Cancer Institute, National Institute of Health (NIH).